-Pick-up time is between 3:15pm and 3:30pm.
-Campers will be waiting with their counselors at the gate.
-Earlier drop-offs and later pick-ups cannot be accommodated because it disrupts the camp schedule.
+Pick-up time is between 4:45pm and 5:15pm Campers will be waiting with their counselors at the gate.
+Earlier drop-offs and later pick-ups cannot be accommodated.
+We ask that you not pick your child up earlier than 4:45pm because it disrupts the camp schedule.
 However, if special circumstances require an earlier pick-up time, please arrange it with the camp office in advance.
 Parents/Guardians will not be permitted to exit their vehicles.